frovedis/frovedis/doc/tutorial/tutorial.md

 If there is a type like int, double, etc. it parses the line and produces that type of dvector.
 The format of the data should be one data per each line.

+In the case of VE, this is much faster than manually parsing the data, because vectorized parser is used internally.

 The function "make_dvector_loadline" and the member function "saveline" requires parsing or creating text.
 On the other hand, you